 Half-Jew: Searching for Identity is Miller’s nonfiction work analyzing the “mother rule” of Judaism, Jewish ethnicities and DNA.
 Partly a memoir, the book details the author’s personal interfaith experience.

-Mexican Summer, her upcoming release, is a suspenseful romantic novella with just a dash of her signature interfaith theme woven into the action-packed story.
+Mexican Summer, her new release, is a suspenseful romantic novella with just a dash of her signature interfaith theme woven into the action-packed story.

 Finally, Dandelion Fuzz is a collection of poetry.